MohamedSaiko/Nutrialysis/README.md

 Nutrialysis

 Food Nutritional Analysis iOS App that gives you the Ability to search any Kind of Food and gives you the Nutritional Facts of this Food.
-It also helps you tracking Your Daily Calories intake and gives you A Calories Balance Sheet for the Day of Your Choice, It's helpful for those who are on diet Plans, BodyBuilders and Athletes.
+It also helps you track Your Daily calorie intake and gives you A Calories Balance Sheet for the Day of Your Choice.
+It's helpful for those who are on diet Plans, BodyBuilders and Athletes.

 - UI implementation using SwiftUI
 - Networking using URL Session